Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 The solution targets mid-size companies with small pricing teams who lack extensive data science support for complex pricing models and data flows.

-Please understand how the solution is intended to be used in the [User Guide](UserGuide.md).
+The [User Guide](UserGuide.md) will help you understand how the solution is intended to be used.

 ### Suitable and unsuitable applications
 We recommend this solution for retail-like contexts where each customer segment faces the same posted price.
 The customer id may or may not be known at the time of the sale.
 The solution is unsuitable when the majority of transactions have prices negotiated individually.

-The accuracy of the models will be limited
-* for new products with short time series
-* in scenarios where prices change due to anticipation of demand change by the seller which is not predictable from the data.
-For example, a decline in demand for a device when a new version is about to be released (Osborne effect).
-  Seasonal variation seen in the data, on the other hand, is modeled, given sufficient history.

 ## Architecture